farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Introduction.md

 You're probably familiar with other search-related solutions like the [Bing Web Search API](https://docs.microsoft.com/azure/cognitive-services/bing-web-search/), [Bing Custom Search](https://docs.microsoft.com/azure/cognitive-services/bing-custom-search/), [SQL Server full text search](https://docs.microsoft.com/sql/relational-databases/search/full-text-search), or even creating dedicated search solutions..
 You can see how Azure Search compares to the other solutions [here](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search#how-azure-search-compares).

-While this is great, there may come a time when you need more than what the [base Azure Search service provides](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search#feature-summary): intelligence.
 ### Cognitive Search

 Cognitive Search adds intelligence to your indexing workloads.
 Workloads often have unstructured text or non-text content (such as images or scanned document files) - wouldn't it be better if you could still search on them?
-Cognitive Search is able to extract text-based content, and then cognitive skills can be used to apply entity recognition, language detection, sentiment analysis, OCR (recognize handwriting), and more to your search service.
+Cognitive Search is able to extract text-based content, and then cognitive skills can be used to apply entity recognition, language detection, sentiment analysis, OCR (recognize handwriting), and more to your content.
 You can also use cognitive skills to analyze images to identify content, famous people or landmarks, and descriptions - and search on that!

 Let's think about a specific example, the assassination of John F. Kennedy by Lee Harvey Oswald.
 Over the last 40-50 years, there has been significant controversy around the JFK files.
 Recently, over 50,000 documents were released related to the case.
 Now, let's say we want to analyze these documents and get to the bottom of what really happened that day in November 1963.
 It's an unreasonable request (or very time-consuming, depending on your opinion) for us to read all of those documents.
 With Azure Search, we can search text in some of the documents.
 But what else might we want to do?
 And can using Cognitive Search help us?